 Leather strap cutters can be used to make surprisingly accurate and consistent cuts.
 If you’re looking to make straps for bags, belts, or even thin strips for crafting or other projects, this is an essential tool.
+Some recommendations include paid links to products that I trust.

 The best leather strap cutter, for most folks, is the Tandy Leather Craftool Strap Cutter (click here to see it on Amazon).
 It is sturdy, has an adjustable width, measurement markings, and a blade that is mostly concealed.
 While there are more, and less expensive options, this is a quality tool that has been around for years.